 - Options in how pulp and fiber content

 - Making butter and milk from nuts or beans

 Best Commercial Cold Press: Greenstar GS-P502-B Pro

-This appliance is not great with soft fruits or wheatgrass, however Feed these with a harder ingredient to keep them moving.
+This appliance is not great with soft fruits or wheatgrass, however, Feed these with a harder ingredient to keep them moving.
 Thankfully, the juicer performs admirably with root vegetables.
-The yield on carrot juice, for example is phenomenal.
+The yield of carrot juice, for example, is phenomenal.

 Despite being a commercial juicer, the GS-P502-B is no oversized monstrosity.
 It will fit neatly on a kitchen countertop.
 It’s also covered by a 15-year warranty for home use.

 - Fast, constant use